Thinkaholist/puszafalat-frontend/README.md

 - Any questions to the task should be in Jira comment thread any questions about the code itself in the PR comment thread on GitHub
 - When the PR is accepted you can merge that into the `development` branch.
 It should trigger a new build onto the development site.
 See at the top of this page.
 After successful build you can see the changes on the developer website

-- Before any new feature branch please use `git pull origin development` on your local `development` branch
+- Before any new feature branch please use `git pull` on your local `development` branch